a139573/animal-classification/README.md

 Optional arguments: None

 ### 2️⃣ Reduce Dataset
 Creates a smaller dataset for faster testing or development with the provided characteristics.
+You need to download the full dataset first, using the previous command.
+If you execute it again, the previous reduced dataset will be completely overwritten.

 ```bash
 animal-reduce-data